RichiH/modbus_exporter/README.md

 WantedBy=multi-user.target
 ```

-Then locate your config file in `/etc/modbus_exporter.yml`, and run the following commands to make systemd aware of config changes and startup the modbus_exporter
+Then locate your Modbus exporter config file in `/etc/modbus_exporter.yml`, and run the following commands to make systemd aware of config changes and startup the modbus_exporter

 ```shell
 systemctl daemon-reload
 systemctl start modbus_exporter
 ```

-In order to start the service at boot, run the following
+In order to start the service at system boot, run the following

 ```shell
 systemctl enable modbus_exporter